hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 As a result of these limitations, the teleportation device is not often utilized, even though it represents a remarkable technological achievement in the realm of interdimensional travel.

 # Military

+The military of Rescueland functions with two primary roles: as a defensive force and as a deterrent.
+Its military strength is fundamentally based on the ability to defend the realm from external threats while also possessing the capability to engage offensively when necessary.
+With ongoing technological advancements, there is a consistent development of military equipment that aligns with evolving warfare needs.

+In Rescueland, access to military technology is regulated, creating a systematic approach to balancing defense and potential aggression.
+While advanced weapons and defensive systems are generally restricted to military use, basic weaponry and defense tools are available to civilians, contingent upon proper registration and justification.
+This framework is designed to prevent misuse while providing citizens with adequate means for self-defense.
+Consequently, the military structure in the Rescueland Empire remains effective and responsive to the demands of contemporary warfare.

 ## Defence